zylo117/kafka-rpc/README.md

 ## Advanced Usage

+1. enable server side concurrency.
+Respectively, multiple requests must be sent concurrently.

+#### kafka_rpc_server_concurrency_demo.py

+        import time
+        from kafka_rpc import KRPCServer

+        # Part1: define a class
+        class Sum:
+            def add(self, x, y):

+                # simulate blocking actions like I/O
+                time.sleep(0.1)

+                return x + y

+        # Part2: instantiate a class to an object
+        s = Sum()

+        # assuming you kafka broker is on 0.0.0.0:9092
+        krs = KRPCServer('0.0.0.0', 9092, s, topic_name='sum', concurrent=128)
+        krs.server_forever()

+#### kafka_rpc_client_async_demo.py

+        from concurrent.futures import ThreadPoolExecutor, as_completed
+        from kafka_rpc import KRPCClient

+        pool = ThreadPoolExecutor(128)

+        # assuming you kafka broker is on 0.0.0.0:9092
+        krc = KRPCClient('0.0.0.0', 9092, topic_name='sum')

+        # call method concurrently from client to server
+        # use pool.map if you like
+        futures = []
+        for i in range(128):
+            futures.append(pool.submit(krc.add, 1, 2, timeout=20))

+        for future in as_completed(futures):
+            result = future.result()
+            print(result)

+        krc.close()

-1. enable redis to speed up caching and temporarily store input/output data, by adding use_redis=True to KRPCClient, or specify redis port, db and password.
+2. enable redis to speed up caching and temporarily store input/output data, by adding use_redis=True to KRPCClient, or specify redis port, db and password.
 But redis doesn't support async operations, it will crash, it's only faster in sync mode.

         krc = KRPCClient('0.0.0.0', 9092, topic_name='sum', use_redis=True, redis_port=6379, redis_db=0, redis_password='kafka_rpc.no.1')

-2. enhance the communication security, by adding verify=True or encrypt='whatever_password+you/want' or both to both of the client and the server.But enabling verification and encryption will have a little impact on performance.
+3. enhance the communication security, by adding verify=True or encrypt='whatever_password+you/want' or both to both of the client and the server.But enabling verification and encryption will have a little impact on performance.

         # basic verification and encryption
         krs = KRPCServer('0.0.0.0', 9092, s, topic_name='sum', verify=True, encrypt='whatever_password+you/want')